Contact Center vs. Call Center Comparison

 Like the call distribution system in call centers, this helps improve support efficiency and save time.
 Such systems distribute support tickets to the appropriate department based on the communication channel, keywords, and customer history.

 Another category in the contact center versus call center comparison is the proactiveness of the support provided.
-An example is when a business proactively sends alerts and notifications to customers in case of a shipping delay of products.
+For example, businesses proactively send alerts and notifications to customers in case of a shipping delay of products.

 In this regard, call centers fail to hit the mark.
 Since they mainly offer phone support, they can’t predict issues that customers are facing.
 The data their software captures is often lacking, so it doesn’t provide valuable insight for a proactive support approach.

-Contact centers function in the digital space, so they have the upper hand when it comes to providing proactive support.
+Contact centers function in the digital space, so they have the upper hand.
 Data is available and abundant in cloud-based solutions, so you get a complete view of a customer’s history and can offer assistance proactively.
 Companies that have adopted this type of support include Slack, Netflix, and Amazon.

-With the vast amount of resources available today, consumers prefer to find out the answers to their questions without relying on a company’s support team.
-Self-service options empower consumers while reducing agent workload.
+With the vast number of resources available today, consumers prefer to find out the answers to their questions without relying on a company’s support team.
+Self-service options empower consumers to resolve simple issues or route calls while reducing agent workload.

-However, some modern call center software provides voice bots that immediately provide answers to simple queries, thereby improving customer satisfaction.
+To address these issues, some modern call center software now provides voice bots.
+These bots can immediately provide answers to simple queries, thereby improving customer satisfaction.

 Contact centers have a more sophisticated self-service approach.
-You can access a company’s self-service portal, where you can find solutions to common issues.
-If you still can’t find an answer, you can get immediate answers from a chatbot.
-If your problem still isn’t resolved after all that, an agent can come in and help.
+You can access a company’s self-service portal to find solutions to common issues.
+If you still can’t find an answer, you can get immediate assistance from a chatbot.
+If your problem still isn’t resolved after all that, an agent can step in and help.

-Call centers typically cost lesser than contact centers.
-The former typically charge $50 to $100 per agent per month, while the latter charges an average of $60 to $100 per agent per month.
+Call centers typically cost less than contact centers.
+The former typically charges $50 to $100 per agent per month, while the latter charges an average of $60 to $100 per agent per month.
 Contact centers offer a more comprehensive solution to your business needs, so it’s only understandable that it would cost more.

 Additionally, hiring people in contact centers can be costly because they need to undergo a longer training period to be well-versed in handling various forms of communication.